Team: Suzanne Choi, Zahin Ali, Jeffrey Chou, Angela Wang

 Project Outcome: Ora

-Project Ora speculates on the future of medical education.
+Project Ora speculates on the future of medical education in the context of year 2030.
 Ora is an AI assistant that helps medical students grow communication skills.
 Ora leverages AI's natural language processing capability to help medical students prepare, practice, and evaluate their communication skills based on the real human interactions at the hospital.
 Ora gives medical students a safe place to reflect on their performance and improve upon their behavior, to become an empathetic physician in the future.

 How it works

-The smart watch enables hands-free access to personalized learning materials and instant feedback in the hospital.
+The smart watch provides hands-free access to communication best practices and instant feedback in the hospital.

 01: Best Practice Checklist